 The mapping programme MapMate has been used since the late 1990s by the Somerset VC Recorders to store, analyse and share data, all records being passed on to the Botanical Society of Britain & Ireland (BSBI).
 Records are also shared with Somerset Environmental Records Centre (for the modern county of Somerset) and Bristol Regional Environmental Records Centre (for North Somerset, BaNES and Bristol).
 Many historical records have yet to be input.
 Those collected for the Atlas Flora of Somerset (P.R.
 Green, I.P.
 Green and G.A.
 Crouch, 1997) have been added to MapMate and the BSBI Distribution Database as “skeleton” tetrad spots (with no precise date or recorder details); records made for the Flora of the Bristol Region (I.P Green, R.J.
 Higgins, C. Kitchen & M.A.R.
 Kitchen, 2000) are held by Bristol Regional Environmental Records Centre.

-As an aid to inform recording effort, a simple map of post-2000 species density has been produced using MapMate.
+As an aid to inform the recording effort, a simple map of post-2000 species density has been produced using MapMate.
 An example from 2021 is shown on the left below.
-More detailed spreadsheets showing coverage per monad since 2000, for both numbers of records and numbers of taxa, are also available (a detail is shown on the right below).
+More detailed spreadsheets showing coverage per monad since 2000, for both numbers of records and numbers of taxa, are also available.
+A detail is shown on the right below.
 These latter coverage maps are available under the Activities>Recording menu.
 The maps are updated once or twice per year.